Vilmokas/IBANvalidation/README.md

 # IBANvalidation

-Unfinished task for a IBAN validation app using Java.
+Unfinished task for an IBAN validation app using Java.